Why use a treadmill instead of swimming?

-- Veterinary consent must be obtained prior to commencing any therapy treatments at Bishop’s Stortford Veterinary Hospital Hydrotherapy.
+- Veterinary consent must be obtained prior to commencing any therapy treatments at Bishop’s Stortford Veterinary Hospital LTD

 - All treatment courses, including those claiming through insurances, must be paid in full prior to any treatment commencing.

-- Patients with infectious or contagious conditions such as eye, ear or skin infections will not be accepted for hydrotherapy treatment on the day and until the infection is no longer active.
+- Patients with wounds, infectious or contagious conditions such as eye, ear or skin infections will not be accepted for treatment on the day and until the infection is no longer active.

-- Bitches in season will not be accepted for treatment.
+- Bitches in season will no be accepted for treatment.

 - Whilst every care is taken to ensure the safety of patients undergoing treatment, Bishop’s Stortford Veterinary Hospital LTD cannot be held responsible for any loss or injury to any animal whilst on the premises – all patients remain the responsibility of the owner.

-- When visiting, all persons are advised to wear suitable footwear with nonslip soles as the centre can become very wet during the session, both in the pool room and in the reception area.
+- When visiting, all persons are advised to wear suitable footwear with nonslip soles as the centre can become very wet during the session, in both the treatment room and in the waiting area.

 - When not undergoing treatment, patients must be kept on a lead at all times.

-- Bishop’s Stortford Veterinary Hospital can reserve the right to refuse the treatment of any animal.
+- Bishop’s Stortford Veterinary Hospital LTD can reserve the right to refuse the treatment of any animal.